 “I know you have your heart set on the construction industry,” he mentioned while concentrating on the road.
 “But there’s nothing to say that you can’t have both.
 You’ll be earning the big bucks, more green than you’ve ever laid your eyes on.
 Who’s to say that you can’t own your own construction industry someday?
 Money talks, son.
 Forest Lake is no exception to that rule.
 If you have wealth, you have respect.
 It’s the way of the world.”

 Dad was always saying how he hated growing up dirt poor.
 He gave it his best shot but drink always got the better of him.
 I hated living in poverty too.
 Maybe Dad was right.
 Maybe getting good grades wasn’t enough.
 The rich stayed rich and the poor stayed poor.
 Nobody was going to give me a handout in life.
-Those of us who live in the slums of Bear Creek were regarded as ‘the scumbags of society’.
+Those of us who lived in the slums of Bear Creek were regarded as ‘the scumbags of society’.
 You didn’t see the council of elders investing any cash into our neighborhood.
 We were out of sight, out of mind.
 We didn’t get the fancy parks and picnic greens like the clean part of town did.
 Kids here played out on the streets, drawing over the pavements with chalk or smashing bottles at the side of the road.
 Those said roads weren’t maintained like the ones in town.
 Ours were crumbled and full of potholes.

-Around the picture-perfect suburbs, they had convenience stores, bakeries, a cafe where people would sit outside and chat.
+Around the picture-perfect suburbs, they had convenience stores, bakeries, a café where people would sit outside and chat.
 Over at our side of town, we had one corner store that stocked the bare essentials.
 The shutters were permanently locked down over the windows.
 There was a wall of bulletproof glass separating the cash register from the customers, meaning that we had to communicate through the groove at the bottom.
 If you tried to pull something funny, the shopkeeper kept a double-barrel shotgun under the counter.
 It was always best to check your change before you left the building.

-So you see, my cards were marked from the moment I was born.
+So you see, my cards were marked from the moment that I was born.
 I had to make something of myself the best way a kid like me could.
 Guys like me were constantly fighting to find our place in this superficial, fucked up world because, at the end of the day, that's all we were, the lowest level of society, the scum that taints the good streets of Bear Creek.
 Nobody is going to look at me any differently unless I change my own fate.
 I can fall victim to circumstance or I can fight my way to success.
 That’s what my poppa meant, so I’m going to damn well make him proud.

 “Something’s happened our way by the look of it,” Dad muttered, as an ambulance and two ranger cars whizzed past us on the road.